 “Exactly how will your work get done under the new schedule?”

 2. Focus on your job responsibilities.
 Determine which core tasks you’ll retain in your three-day workweek.
 Outline how certain functions could be delegated to a junior employee for her career development.

 Suggest how other job functions might be shifted to another department, modified or out-sourced.
 Are there some that could even be eliminated?

 Outline how—or if—you can be reached on your days off.
 If you decide to be accessible by cell phone, for example, will you be available routinely or for emergencies only?
 (Hint: be sure “emergency” is well-defined.)

-Your proposal needs to include the bottom-line spin: Working part-time is a cost-saving way for your manager to retain your training and experience as you increase your on-the-job concentration and energy.
+3. Include the bottom-line spin in your proposal: Working part-time is a cost-saving way for your manager to retain your training and experience as you increase your on-the-job concentration and energy.

 If your manager asks why you want to a reduced workweek, be prepared with an unwavering answer.
 Here’s a scripted reply from the Part-time Proposal Package you can use: